Man vs Snake: Synopsis

-A few months later, in February 2009, Richard submits a video to Twin Galaxies depicting him achieving the new high score on Nibbler.
+A few months later, in February 2009, Richard submits a video to Twin Galaxies depicting him surpassing one billion points and achieving the new high score on Nibbler.
 For a brief time, Richard is celebrated as the new champion.
-Documentarians Andy Seklir And Tim Kinzy were able to compare various Nibbler performances to discover that the game play was faster.
-This put the legitimacy of the score in question.
-A third party was used to find out what was wrong with the board, and it was shown that a pin location on a processing chip was malfunctioning.
-The processing chip was not being governed or clocked so the program had no code to slow it down to play at the proper speed.
+Documentarians Andy Seklir And Tim Kinzy were able to compare various Nibbler performances to discover that aspects of Richard's game play was faster than normal.
+This put the legitimacy of Richard's score in question.
+A third party was used to conduct technical analysis of Richard's game board to find out what was wrong with the board.
+Ultimately, it was shown that a single pin, known as the "timing pin", on the 6502 processing chip was malfunctioning.
+The malfunction caused certain animations in the game to play at double speed, while not altering gameplay speed.
+Even though the gameplay speed was not affected, the net savings of the accelerated animations resulted in a potentially a multi-hour advantage in terms of achieving a billion-point score.
 As a result, Richard withdraws his score from consideration.

 McVey makes several more attempts to reclaim the high score, each of which he live streams online; however, distractions from friends and family, McVey's physical condition, and McVey's own personal frustrations—such as the death of his father and his desire to give Nibbler the same credibility afforded to other arcade classics—sabotage his attempts.
-Ultimately, he decides to make one final attempt with only his wife present.
-After his wife feeds him a bowl of macaroni and cheese, McVey feels reinvigorated and achieves the new world record on Nibbler.
+Ultimately, he decides to make one final attempt on Christmas day with only his wife present.
+As Tim is approaching the record, his energy and will to press on begin to falter, but after his wife feeds him a bowl of macaroni and cheese, McVey feels reinvigorated and achieves the new world record on Nibbler.

 In the wake of McVey's victory, Walter Day has a change of heart and declares that Twin Galaxies will begin grandfathering in old scores, as long as there is sufficient news documentation to prove their validity.
 As a result, Zanetti's high score is recognized and Twin Galaxies presents him with a certificate in recognition of his achievement.
-As a result of the publicity surrounding McVey's multiple attempts to retake the Nibbler score, Nibbler becomes a cult success on the retro gaming circuit, and players around the world not only beat McVey's record but begin to achieve exponentially higher and higher scores.
-Richard decides to begin dedicating his time to charity work, and McVey begins pursuing his childhood dream of stock car racing.
+As a result of the publicity surrounding McVey's multiple attempts to retake the Nibbler score, Nibbler becomes a cult success on the retro gaming circuit, and players around the world not only beat McVey's record but begin to achieve higher and higher scores.
+Meanwhile, Richard decides to begin dedicating his time to charity work, and McVey begins pursuing his childhood dream of stock car racing.